WintonCentre/python-fuzzy-plots/README.md

 ### Shared optional parameters.

-- color: Colour of fans/confidence interval.
-Takes in a hex value in string.
-Default value is #4286f4.
-Automatically determines colour based on confidence interval area.
+- color: The colour of the highest density band given as a hex value in string.
+The default value is #4286f4.
+Lower density colours are calculated from this value,
-- layout: [Plotly layout](https://plot.ly/python/reference/#layout) object to configure layout of chart.
+- layout: [Plotly layout](https://plot.ly/python/reference/#layout) - an object to configure the layout of the chart.
 - median_line: True/False to enable or disable median line.
 Default value is True.
-- median_line_color: Colour of median line.
-Takes in a hex value in string.
-Default value is #000000.
+- median_line_color: Colour of the median line.
+Takes a hex value in string.
+The default value is #000000 (black).
-- median_line_width: Thickness of median line.
-Takes in integer.
-Default value is 1.
+- median_line_width: Thickness of the median line.
+Takes an integer.
+The default value is 1.
 - figs: Takes in plotly data structures to add additional charts.
 Pass in as a list if there are multiple figures to plot.

 ## Other Options

 ### Plotting options
-FuzzyPlotly supports offline, online and jupyter notebook.
+FuzzyPlotly supports offline, online, and jupyter notebooks.
 It automatically defaults to offline mode and detect running of jupyter notebook (ipython).

 Possible parameters for output are "auto", "offline", "online", "jupyter"

 ##### Auto
 "auto" is is the value used when output parameter isn't given by an user.
-FuzzyPlot will try to figure out user's running environment and automatically pick best setting.
+FuzzyPlot will switch between offline and jupyter notebook mode depending on the user's running environment.

 `dens_plot = DensPlotly(x=x, y=y_median, ci95p=y_p_95, ci95n=y_n_95, fuzz_n=30)`

 ##### Offline
 By default this mode will be used unless it is being run inside of jupyter notebook.
-If output="offline" is set within jupyter html page with plot will be generated and opened.
+If output="offline" is set within jupyter, it will open a browser pointing to an html page containing the plot.

 `dens_plot = DensPlotly(x=x, y=y_median, ci95p=y_p_95, ci95n=y_n_95, fuzz_n=30, output='offline')`

 ##### Jupyter Notebook
-User shouldn't need to pass this value.
 Passing jupyter will force FuzzyPlotly to use plot option for jupyter notebook.
+Not normally necessary.

 `dens_plot = DensPlotly(x=x, y=y_median, ci95p=y_p_95, ci95n=y_n_95, fuzz_n=30, output='jupyter')`

 ##### Online
-To use online mode please add your username/api key from plot.ly at start and run the code.
+To use online mode please sign up on the Plotly web site and obtain add your username/api key from the settings page.

 `plotly.tools.set_credentials_file(username='jack89', api_key='qwfw32EW3twqkitdf')`

 `dens_plot = DensPlotly(x=x, y=y_median, ci95p=y_p_95, ci95n=y_n_95, fuzz_n=30, output='online')`

-(Refer to plotly documentation for addition information. https://plot.ly/python/configuration-options/
+(Refer to the plotly documentation for addition information. https://plot.ly/python/configuration-options/
 )

 ## Labeling
-Pass in plotly layout to customize figure including labels.
+Pass in a plotly layout object to configure titles, labels, and fonts.

 ```